Reducing waste and reusing or repairing items can help save money and reduce your impact on the environment.

 Repair

-Southsea Sustainable Textiles is a group of volunteers who run free sessions to give people the skills and confidence to repair, adjust and re-design their curtains, clothes, towels, hats, bags and more.
-Email the team for more information on the sessions: southsea.sustex@gmail.com
+Southsea Sustainable Textiles is a group of volunteers who offer free sessions to teach people how to fix, change, and redesign their curtains, clothes, towels, hats, bags, and more.
+Email southsea.sustex@gmail.com for more information.